 Most juveniles get tried in juvenile court.
 However, for some serious felony cases juvenile cases can be transferred to adult court.
 This will depend on the juvenile’s criminal history, age, and the severity of the alleged crime.

 If your child faces a serious felony, you want to avoid the transfer of their case to adult court.
 In order to do this, you should hire a criminal defense lawyer who can assist you with your case.
 A juvenile defense attorney can work with the court to try to keep your child’s case in juvenile court.
-While there is no guarantee that a lawyer can prevent the transfer of a serious felony case to adult court, he or she will have the best chance of stopping this from occurring.
+While there is no guarantee that a lawyer can prevent the transfer of a serious felony case to adult court, they will have the best chance of stopping this from occurring.
 If you need help with a juvenile case, you can contact our juvenile defense team by calling the office.